-• Mitigating effects of climate change: Covers on loon nesting rafts help protect loons from avian predators and provide shade for incubating loons, which can easily overheat.
-In addition, LPC deployed experimental covers on two rafts on Squam in 2018 to test whether these new covers provide more shade for nesting loons to help loons cope with a warmer climate.
+- Loon Chick Watch: In 2019, LPC collaborated with the Squam Lakes Association (SLA) on the sixth year of the Loon Chick Watch program on Squam to protect loon chicks from boat disturbances and collisions.
+Due to constraints of the pandemic, SLA was not able to partner on the program in 2020, but a more limited and informal program has continued, including assistance from the Lakes Region Conservation Corps. - Mitigating effects of climate change: Covers on loon nesting rafts help protect loons from avian predators and provide shade for incubating loons, which can easily overheat.
+In addition, LPC deployed experimental covers on two rafts on Squam in 2018 and 2019 to test whether these new covers provide more shade for nesting loons to help loons cope with a warmer climate.
 LPC's nest cameras also help us understand the impacts of climate change on nesting loons by allowing LPC to assess nest attendance during heat waves and observe behavioral signs of heat stress in incubating loons.

-Figure 11: LPC's Squam Lake Project Biologist, Tiffany Grade, speaking to the Linnaean Society of New York at the American Museum of Natural History in New York City, April 2019.
+Figure 9: LPC's Squam Lakes Biologist, Tiffany Grade, speaking to the Linnaean Society of New York at the American Museum of Natural History in New York City, April 2019.

 3) Identifying levels and sources of contaminants: LPC continues to investigate contaminants as one of many possible contributors to both reduced survival and reduced breeding success of Squam's loons.
-In spring 2017, LPC submitted a report on the results of our sediment sampling to New Hampshire Department of Environmental Services (DES) and requested that DES address this issue as soon as possible with options and plans for mitigation.
+In spring 2017, LPC submitted a report on the results of our sediment sampling to New Hampshire Department of Environmental Services (DES) and requested that DES address this issue as soon as possible with options and plans for mitigation (see pg.
+13).
 Since the submission of this report to DES, staff from LPC, DES, the Squam Lakes Association (SLA), and Plymouth State University (PSU) have met on several occasions to review LPC's findings and plan our next steps to address this issue.
 This has been an education for LPC in the limits of what falls under the purview of DES: contamination in a lake ecosystem in a top-level predator but which is not clearly from a distinct point source falls through the established programs of DES.
 Consequently, there is little if any state funding to address the issue.

 LPC is working with DES to organize tasks among collaborators and move research to investigate and resolve contamination issues forward.
 In the autumn of 2017, staff from New Hampshire Geological Survey completed an assessment of the culverts near the sites of contaminated sediments identified by LPC.
 In consultation with LPC, DES collected fish from Squam in fall of 2018 to assess contaminants in the food web and potential human health effects from these contaminants, with funding from US Environmental Protection Agency to perform contaminant testing.
-Although testing was delayed as a result of the government shutdown in early 2019, DES expects results in fall 2019.
+As a result of this work, DES issued a more stringent fish consumption advisory for Squam in spring of 2020 (see pg.
+13).